home-assistant-libs/pytradfri/README.md

-# Open Ikea Tradfri
+# Open Tradfri

-This is a Python class to communicate with the IKEA Tradfri (Trådfri) ZigBee-based Gateway.
+This is a Python class to communicate with the Tradfri (Trådfri) ZigBee-based Gateway.

 This is an implementation based on analysis I found here:
 https://bitsex.net/software/2017/coap-endpoints-on-ikea-tradfri/